SuddenH4X/awesome-app-rating/README.md

 ## Note

+* If the in-app review from Google will be used: After the first in-app review flow was completed successfully the `toShowAgain` conditions will be used.
+For example `.setMinimumLaunchTimesToShowAgain(launchTimesToShowAgain: Int)` instead of  `.setMinimumLaunchTimes(launchTimes: Int)`
 * Use a MaterialComponent theme for better design
 * Don't forget to set up the mail settings if you want to use the mail feedback dialog (otherwise nothing will happen)
 * Use `setRatingThreshold(RatingThreshold.NONE)` if you don't want to show the feedback form to the user